agude/agude.github.io/_drafts/2020-04-27-data_science_notebook_templates.md

 {% include lead_image.html %}

-I love Jupyter notebooks (even if [I have strong opinions about their misuse][nb_post]) and so I use them constantly, both at work and here.
+I love Jupyter notebooks (even if [I have strong opinions about their misuse][nb_post]) and so I use them constantly, both at work and here in my articles.
 They are the best way to explore a dataset and make visualizations.
 But my workflow with notebooks is not very efficient; it is:

 [nb_post]: {% post_url 2016-10-17-jupyter_not_for_development %}